A Generalized CUR decomposition for matrix pairs: Generalized CUR decomposition and its approximation properties

 Although we can obtain indices of a CUR decomposition of $AB^{-1}$ using the GCUR of $(A, B)$, the converse does not hold.
 We emphasize that we need the GSVD for the GCUR decomposition and cannot use the SVD of $AB^{-1}$ or $AB^+$ instead, since the GCUR decomposition requires the $Y$ matrix from \eqref{eq:tgsvd} to find the column indices.
 While we used the generalized singular vectors here, in principle one could use other vectors, e.g., an approximation to the generalized singular vectors.

 To build the decomposition, it is relevant to know the dominant rows and columns of $A$ and $B$ in their rank-$k$ approximations.
-Given that $A_k$ and $B_k$ are rank-$k$ approximations of $A$ and $B$, respectively, how should the columns and rows be selected? \Cref{alg:GCUR-DEIM} is a summary of the procedure\footnote{Note that the backslash operator used in \cref{alg:GCUR-DEIM} is a Matlab type notation for solving linear systems and least-squares problems.}.
-We emphasize that we can parallelize the work in \cref{line3,line4,line5,line6,line7,line8} since it consists of three independent runs of DEIM.
-Note that if we are only interested in approximating the matrix $A$ from the pair $(A, B)$, we can omit \cref{line5,line8} as well as the second part of \cref{line9}; thus saving computational cost.
+Given that $A_k$ and $B_k$ are rank-$k$ approximations of $A$ and $B$, respectively, how should the columns and rows be selected? \Cref{alg:GCUR-DEIM} is a summary of the procedure.
+(The backslash operator used in \cref{alg:GCUR-DEIM} is a Matlab type notation for solving linear systems and least-squares problems.)
+We note that we can parallelize the work in \cref{line3,line4,line5,line6,line7,line8} since it consists of three independent runs of DEIM.
+Also, if we are only interested in approximating the matrix $A$ from the pair $(A, B)$, we can omit \cref{line5,line8} as well as the second part of \cref{line9}; thus saving computational cost.

-In some applications, one might be interested in a generalized interpolative decomposition, of which the column and row versions are of the form
+In some applications, one might be interested in a {\em generalized interpolative decomposition}, of which the column and row versions are of the form

 Here $\wt M_A=C_A^+\!A$ is $k \times n$ and $\wh M_A=AR^+_A$ is $m \times k$; similar remarks hold for $\wt M_B$ and $\wh M_B$.
 As noted in \cite{Sorensen}, since the DEIM index selection algorithm identifies the row and column indices independently, this form of decomposition is relatively straightforward.